Last modified:Thursday 29 April 2021

 The following are then deducted from each category:

-- the notional interest (also known as risk capital)
+- deduction for notional interest (also called risk capital deduction);

-- the stock of the transferred deduction for risk capital
+- the stock of carry-overs (limited and unlimited) of the risk capital allowance.

 The result is the taxable profit on which you pay corporation tax.